grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 As great as **sf** is, even its most ardent proponents will admit that it can drag a bit when it comes to large geospatial computations.
-Now that's not to say it is objectively "slow".
+Now that's not to say it is "slow".
 But I've found it does lag behind **geopandas**, for example, once I start working with really big geospatial files.
 Luckily, there's a new kid in town that offers big performance gains and plays very well with the workflow I demonstrated above.